Errors

 The Error Object

-The error object holds information about the exception that was thrown in its two properties:
+The error object holds information about the exception that was thrown in its three properties:

 • name Sets or returns an error name.
 (Type of Error)